 Me: They did that on purpose, to make the cars seem more futuristic.

-Sue: Futuristic!?
-It looks like it’s had all its doors nicked!
+Sue: Futuristic!
+It looks like it’s had its doors nicked!
 The security at this place must be atrocious.

-When Sue discovers that the Doctor and Jo are visiting the Master in prison, she isn’t all that interested to be honest.
-No, she’s far more interested in Katy Manning’s state of mind.
+When Sue discovers the Doctor and Jo are visiting the Master in prison, she isn’t even remotely interested.
+In fact, she’s much more interested in Katy Manning’s current state of mind.

 Sue: Jo looks knackered.
-Did she have a late night?
-Or was she sick on that boat?
+Did she have a late night last night?
+Was she sick on the boat?

 The Doctor and Jo are taken to the Master’s cell.

-The Doctor starts treating the Master like an old friend, instead of a mass murdering fiend.
+The Doctor treats the Master like an old friend, instead of a mass-murdering fiend.

-Sue: This is all very pleasant but it’s blatantly obvious that the Master hasn’t changed one bit.
-I bet the governor has been hypnotised by him.
+Sue: This is very pleasant, but it’s blatantly obvious to me that the Master hasn’t changed one bit.
+I bet the governor’s been hypnotised by him.
 The Doctor can be such an idiot, sometimes.

-When the Master tells Trenchard that he believes the knitted creatures are genuine alien lifeforms, Sue knows precisely what he’s doing.
+The Master seems to think that the knitted puppets really are alien life forms, but Sue knows exactly what he’s doing.

-Sue: He rolled his eyes after he said it!
-What more do they want?
-A diagram?
-It’s a very funny scene.
-Jesus.
+Sue: But he rolled his eyes when he said it!
+He’s joking!
+Do they need a diagram?
+It’s a funny scene.

-Our attention then moves to an old sea fort (“It’s Fort Boyard!”) that is staffed by a skeleton crew.
-One of them has a face that only a mother could love.
+Our attention turns to an old sea fort whose skeleton crew includes a man with a face only a mother could love.

-Sue: This bloke has been smashed in the face by the ugly stick.
-Everyone has the right to be ugly but this bloke is abusing it.
+Sue: He’s been smashed in the face by an ugly stick.
+Everyone has a right to be ugly, but he’s abusing it.

 She is, however, very complementary when it comes to Michael Briant’s direction.

-Sue: It’s very good.
-There are some nice angles and the lighting is very atmospheric.
-They are just showing enough of the monster to get away with it.
-I’m sure this would have scared the kids.
+Sue: It’s good.
+There are some nice angles, and the lighting is very atmospheric.
+They’re just showing enough of the monster to get away with it.
+I’m pretty sure this would have scared the kids.

-When Jo climbs the ladder to the fort, “her” bum wiggle instantly gives the game away.
+When ‘Jo’ climbs the ladder to the fort, her bum gives the game away.

-Sue: That’s not Jo, is it?
+Sue: That isn’t Jo.
 She’s moving up that ladder like a constipated Donkey Kong.

-And then, looming out of the shadows, we get our first good look at a Sea Devil.
+And then we get our first good look at a Sea Devil.

 Sue: Is that a giant pig?
 What is it with this show and giant pigs all of a sudden?

-The episode concludes with a figure in the darkness advancing menacingly towards the Doctor and Jo.
+A figure in the shadows advances menacingly towards the Doctor and Jo.

-Sue: That was a very odd cliffhanger.
-Why bother hiding the monster at the end like that?
-They already revealed it a few minutes ago.
-That was very strange.
-Still, that episode wasn’t a bad start.
-Let’s crack on.top
+Sue: That was an odd cliffhanger.
+Why bother hiding the monster like that?
+We only saw it a few minutes ago.
+That was strange.
+Still, that wasn’t a bad start.
+Let’s crack on.

-It turns out that the shambling monster in the corridor was actually the ugly chap in the Aran sweater.
+It turns out the shambling monster in the corridor was actually an ugly chap in an Aran sweater.

-Sue: Is it really wearing a string vest?
+Sue: Is it wearing a string vest?
 Seriously?
 A string vest?

 Me: It’s a net.
 Like a fishing net, I suppose.
-They looked a bit rude without any clothes on.
-Allegedly.
+They looked a bit rude without any clothes on, apparently.

-Sue: I’m surprised they didn’t just wheel out some shower curtains.
-Was the person who designed the monsters for Doctor Who in the 1970s a sex maniac?
+Sue: I’m surprised they didn’t put it in a shower curtain.
+Was the person who designed Doctor Who’s monsters a sex maniac?

-Me: Don’t the Sea Devils ring any bells?
+Me: Does this Sea Devil ring any bells?

 Sue: Really?
 That’s a bit sad.

 Me: I have very vivid memories of watching The Sea Devils.
-I distinctly remember pretending to be one in a playground at nursery school.
+I distinctly remember pretending to be one in the school playground.

-Me: No, they hold their weapons in a very specific manner and it’s easy to mimic them.
+Me: No, they hold their weapons in a very specific way, so it’s very easy to mimic them.
 I would demonstrate it with my action figure, but one of our cats ate his gun.